 The Conservation Success Story

-Understanding "why dont people eat bass" requires a history lesson.
+Understanding why people do not eat bass requires a history lesson.
 In the early 1900s, bass populations faced near extinction due to overfishing and lack of regulations.
 Sport fishing organizations launched massive conservation campaigns promoting catch-and-release to save these valuable gamefish.

 The campaign worked brilliantly – perhaps too well.
 Bass populations rebounded dramatically, but the anti-consumption message became deeply ingrained in fishing culture.
 Today, many anglers view eating bass as taboo, despite healthy populations that could easily sustain selective harvest.